kmatheussen/radium/issue_template.md

 If you are a subscriber requesting a new feature, please make sure I know who you are.
-You do that by emailing me your github user name.
+You do that by emailing me your user name.
 Feature requests by non-subscribers are likely to be ignored.

 If you are reporting a bug, please use the template below.
 The most important part of the template is the step-by-step